gravitational/gravity/docs/6.x/overview.md

 - [Installation](/installation/) - How to install a Gravity Cluster Image in a target environment.
 - [Cluster Management](/cluster/) - Everything you need to know for operating Gravity Clusters.
 - [Cluster Monitoring](/monitoring/) - Overview of the monitoring and alerting tools that Gravity uses.
-- [Remote Management](/manage/) - How Teleport and Gravity Hub enable the remote management of Clusters.
 - [Gravity Hub](/hub/) - Setting up and using Gravity Hub (Enterprise edition only).
 - [System Requirements](/requirements/) - System requirements to successfully run Gravity components.
 - [CLI Reference](/cli/) - Overview of the Gravity CLI tools.